 The CU Boulder Office of Victim Assistance has a Confidential Reporting site that allows CU community members (students, staff, faculty, and their significant others) to confidentially report harmful and/or traumatic events they or others have experienced.
 This option allows you to provide information about harmful and/or traumatic events in a confidential manner that does not constitute a report to CU-Boulder or law enforcement.
 This information goes to the confidential Office of Victim Assistance and will not be shared except in an aggregate, non-identifiable form for the purposes of annual disclosure of crime statistics.

 Where can I get information on sex offenders?

 The federal Campus Sex Crimes Prevention Act, enacted on October 28, 2000, requires institutions of higher education to issue a statement advising the campus community where law enforcement agency information provided by a State concerning registered sex offenders may be obtained.
 It also requires sex offenders already required to register in a State to provide notice, as required under State law, of each institution of higher education in that State at which the person is employed, carries on a vocation, volunteers services or is a student.

-Law enforcement information concerning registered sex offenders at CU-Boulder may be obtained from CUPD’s Records Section during normal business hours.
-The Records Section can be reached at 303-492-5115.
+Law enforcement information concerning registered sex offenders at CU Boulder may be obtained from CUPD’s Records Section during normal business hours.
+The CUPD Records Section can be reached at 303-492-5115.
 View the State of Colorado sex offender registry.
 View the Boulder Police Department’s sex offender registry.

 For up-to-date information on these programs, please visit the following websites: